Help children learn to climb small boulders and scramble around on large rocks with this guide to bouldering with kids.

 - Purchase a guidebook for the closest outdoor bouldering area.

-Bouldering is a risky play activity that develops physical strength and flexibility, mental focus, and self-confidence.
-If you choose to engage in this activity please take necessary safety precautions and make sure your children are ready and willing participants.
+Bouldering is a risky play activity that develops physical strength, flexibility, mental focus, and self-confidence.
+If you choose to engage in this activity, please take safety precautions, acquire and use the proper gear (especially if they want to try harder climbs), and ensure your children are ready and willing participants before trying this outdoor activity idea for kids.
+Click the link for a list with more outdoor activities and nature play ideas for kids.

 This looks wonderful!
 It’s hard sometimes to find “safe” risky play, but I like how you pointed out that their choosing the activity is a sign they’re developmentally ready for it!
 We went to the Grand Canyon this summer, and there were tons of bouldering opportunities…it seemed like every time we sat down my kids found rocks to climb on!